 Each element is unveiled through a partial dome in the atrium’s floor.
 As the elements dance into place, the floor breaks into six parts, creating an opening for a mechanical lift to elevate them into full view.

-The show also features a 65 foot diameter sculpted dome ceiling featuring the Chinese zodiac that opens into a 12-section iris.
-When open, the iris uncovers an overhead LED screen, which in turn, later splits into two halves to reveal a black void filled with a massive chandelier.
+The show also features a 65-foot diameter sculpted dome ceiling featuring the Chinese zodiac that opens into a 12-section iris.
+When open, the iris uncovers an overhead LED screen, that later splits into two halves to reveal a black void filled with a massive chandelier.
 The 30-foot diameter chandelier changes shape vertically as it lowers and contains 15,000 crystals each embedded with an LED for dynamic illumination.

-Our Entertainment Engineers designed various methods of actuating different systems, including rack and pinion actuators, large-bore pneumatic actuators, ball-screw linear actuators, and wire-rope winches.
-There were large-scale protective interlocks incorporated to the specifications, as well as precise synchronization issues (such as for coordinated, moving architectural elements).
+Our Entertainment Engineers and mechanical specialists designed various methods of actuating different systems, including rack and pinion actuators, large-bore pneumatic actuators, ball-screw linear actuators, and wire-rope winches.
+There were large-scale protective interlocks incorporated to the specifications, as well as innovative components for precise synchronization to help make the magical display move seamlessly.